thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```

 We start by emitting our definition.
-After creating a Wasm local for our variable, we store our definition's value within the local.
+We store our definition's value within a freshly generated local.
 Notice this again relies on our invariant that each expression must produce exactly one value.
 If our definition produced 2 (or even worse 0) values, `LocalSet` would not behave correctly here.
 We finish up by emitting instructions for body.

-Unlike our previous run-ins with locals, we have essentially no scope management here.
-Our `local` is only set once we execute `LocalSet`, but nothing is stopping us from referencing it anywhere in our line of instructions.
-We rely on our previous passes to ensure that our local is only referenced after it's set in our sea of Wasm code.

 Our last case, `Access`, retrieves a capture value from a closure environment.
-If we had structs, it would also retrieve values from structs.
-Struct abstinence saves us from the consequences of those complications.
-What we're left with repeats a pattern we've seen in our other nodes.
+This is where we'd retrieve struct fields, if we had any.
-First we generate some indices:
+The input to `Access` must be a `ClosureEnv`, so we unwrap it and generate indices:

 ```rs
 let ty = strukt.type_of();